This manual is for Eclector version 0.12.0.

 The default method on this generic function accepts standard

-Common Lisp feature expression, i.e. expressions recursively
+Common Lisp feature expressions, i.e. expressions recursively

 composed of symbols, :not